gaokao

 Which of the following functions is an even function?\n(A) $y = x ^ { 2 } \sin x$\n(B) $y = x ^ { 2 } \cos x$\n(C) $y = | \ln x |$\n(D) $y = 2 ^ { x }$

-Q4 5 marks Measures of Location and Spread View
+Q4 5 marks Data representation View

 The number of senior, middle-aged, and young teachers at a certain school is shown in the table below.
 Using stratified sampling to investigate the physical condition of teachers, in the sample drawn, there are 320 young teachers.
 Then the number of senior teachers in the sample is\n\n\n